Omar-Qashqish/Bank-Scraping-Project/README.md

 # Bank Scraping Project

-This project contains Python scripts designed to scrape promotional content, articles, and banners from various Jordanian and regional banks' official websites.
+This project contains Python scripts designed to scrape comprehensive data from various Jordanian banks' official websites, including:

+- Promotional banners
+- News articles
+- Images and their download
+- Article links
+- Bank names
+- (For some banks) Full article titles and complete article content

+---

 ## 📂 Contents
 The folder includes scraping scripts for the following banks: